Apollon77/ioBroker.nut/README.md

 ## 1.0.0
 * change mode from schedule to deamon
 * implement message support to receive messages from upsmon
+* add status.severity to get one status about the USV with values idle, operating, operating_critical, action_needed, unknown

 ## 0.3.0
 * add better usable status states under "status" channel